abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 sdi: An optional attribute which helps segment the data.
 The contents are
      a header and separator character, separated by a comma.
 Defined in the section below.
 The separator character MUST NOT be any of ';=,'.
+     If both the header name and the separator are not defined, the 'sdi' declaration MUST be ignored.

+### DNS Record ABNF

+TODO

 ## Signer-Defined Identifiers (SDI)